iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Data handling map (by feature + platform)**
   - AI: on-device processing; no camera media upload/storage; iOS session-only; Android saved/synced numeric results with provenance.
   - Measurements: device vs manual differentiation in UI/graphs; Android adds AI provenance in history.
-  - Location: iOS one-time “Send Location”; Android optional event-based location sharing (opt-in).
+  - Location: one-time “Send Location” on both platforms.
+Optional event-based sharing (opt-in) can be configured to attach location only during specific events (e.g., saving a measurement / starting a call / emergency action), with no continuous tracking.
 - **Consent-flow specifications for sensitive steps**
   - National identifier required for doctor-session purchase flows with an explicit consent prompt
   - Optional identifier for invoices in device purchases